It is an early-type Panther tank. It is built in October 2014.

 Because I used the photo-etched parts for various points, it is a sharp impression.
 Etching parts were some places too thin, and there were many hard processes.
 The stop tab of the spare caterpillar treads were particularly difficult.

-There are so many parts option and no notice on the instruction manual, I suppose it’s impossible to make accurate Panther without a technical guide book.
+There are so many parts options and no notice on the instruction manual, I suppose it’s impossible to make accurate Panther without a technical guidebook.
 I chose them based on looking without deep concern.

 This time, almost all etched parts are used, many detailed works and hard, and feeling of accomplishment.

 This camouflage painting was the campaign in Krusk in 1943 Summer.
 The green line is characteristic for mid-summer operation.
 I think it good random pattern blowing airbrush.
 Still, now it’s like the toy taste with no weathering, the tank’s best part is muddy, dusty, and rusty and battle damage.

 The Panther had the variation of type A, G, F, and this type D, and type D was the first actual fighting debut vehicle.
 I have heard that the random alphabetical order for confusing the Soviet Army, actually this meaning is the development start order.
 But the truth has not been found.